 Q2 Immersive Interactives: Art

 There are interactive activities and additional resources located on this page that are focused on the Arts.
-Click on the "plus" symbol in each green field to check out the activities and resources.
+Select the symbol in each green field to check out the activities and resources.

-1. Check with your teacher about the expectations for your exploration into these Art resources.
-There are a variety of different interactive resources that can support your interests and learning goals.
+Step 1.
+Check with your teacher about the expectations for your exploration of these Art activities and resources.
+There are a variety of interactives that can support your interests and learning goals.

-• Choose ONE of the Interactive Activities below and complete the Recording Document that is linked in the activity.
-If there is not a Recording Document, follow the steps in the activity and use a format of your choice to record your findings.
+- Option 1: Choose ONE of the Interactive Activities below and complete the Recording Document linked in the activity.
+If there is no Recording Document, follow the steps in the activity and use a format of your choice, such as a journal entry, slide deck, or a screen-recorded summary, to record your findings.

-• Write a brief review in the format that works best for you (i.e., Google Slide Presentation) about one of the Interactive Activities or the Resources below that you think would be the most useful to you in school.
-Include the information below.
+- Option 2: Write a brief review in the best format for you (i.e., Google Slides Presentation) about one of the Interactive Activities or the Resources below that you think would be the most useful to you in school.
+Include the information below:

 Be an animated cartoonist and test out how to make your drawings come alive.

-Check with your teacher about requirements for turning your work in for this activity.
+Check with your teacher about the requirements for turning in your work for this activity.

-1. Think about a character in a recent book you read in ELA or for your own pleasure.
-You may also have a favorite creature that you like to draw that could be used.
+Step 1.
+Think about a character in a recent book you read in ELA or for pleasure.
+You may also have a favorite creature you like to draw that could be used.

-2. On a plain piece of drawing paper (no lines, wrinkles, or tears) draw your character or creature.
+Step 2.
+Draw your character or creature on a plain piece of drawing paper (no lines, wrinkles, or tears).
 Make sure the arms and legs do not overlap the body.
 You may use colors in your drawing.

-5. Share (by selecting the light blue Share button) your favorite animation with your teacher and your own school email address if that is allowed.
+Step 5.
+Share (by selecting the light blue Share button) your favorite animation with your teacher and school email address if allowed.

-The Smithsonian is an amazing resource for exploring our history and appreciating artifacts that are connected to the past.
+The Smithsonian is a fantastic resource for exploring our history and appreciating artifacts that are connected to the past.

 In this activity, you will learn how to embrace the elements of art through pieces of art displayed at the National Museum of African American History and Culture.

-1. Use this recording document (Art in the Eyes of All Activity)to work through the activity.
+Step 1.
+Use this recording document (Art in the Eyes of All Activity) to work through the activity.

-• You may need to share this document with your teacher as proof of learning or check for understanding.
+- You may need to share this document with your teacher as proof of learning or to check for understanding.

-2. Go to Explore the Elements of Art and scroll through the slides using the arrow navigation in the bottom center.
+Step 2.
+Go to Explore the Elements of Art and scroll through the slides using the arrow navigation at the bottom center.

-3. Answer the questions on each slide based on what you think, feel, see, sense along with the elements of visual art from slide 3 on the website.
+Step 3.
+Answer the questions on each slide based on what you think, feel, see, and sense, along with the elements of visual art from slide three on the website.

-4. Check with your teacher about handing in your work on you your recording document.
+Step 4.
+Check with your teacher about handing in your work on your recording document.

 Google Arts & Culture is like a giant online museum where you can explore amazing artworks, historical artifacts, and cultural stories from all over the world.
 You can see high-resolution images of famous paintings, take virtual tours of museums, and even transform your own photos into art using cool tools.